A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

 \section{Introduction}

-In this paper, we present large data global existence results for two energy-supercritical equations on $\R^{3+1}$.
+In this paper, we present large data global existence results for two energy-supercritical wave equations on $\R^{3+1}$.
 Both results are based on a simple positivity criterion for solutions to the free wave equation on $\R^{3+1}$.

 Similar results hold in dimensions one and two, but for simplicity we focus on the three-dimensional case.
-For the same reason, we confine our study to smooth initial data and, for the most part, to classical solutions.
+For our convenience, some results are stated for smooth or classical solutions only (a priori), while others are stated for rough initial data.